10 Cool Things to do in Nuuk Greenland

 1. The Greenland National Museum

 Any trip to Nuuk should begin with a walk around the country’s National Museum.
-This extraordinary museum covers the entire history of human habitation of Greenland.
-Telling an incredible story of hardship in one of the harshest environments of the world.
+This extraordinary museum covers the entire history of human habitation in Greenland.
+Telling an incredible story of hardship in one of the harshest environments in the world.

 Alongside the failures and successes of different groups that have lived here, from early stone age hunter-gatherers to Vikings, Inuit, and Danish settlers.